You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit is the fifth in a series of six Fashion Design Studio units in the Bachelor of Design Fashion program and provides advanced knowledge and skills for the theory and practice of fashion design exploring your individual design identity contextualised within critical and ethical parameters.
 It focuses on researching and documenting your individual design identity, including the development of advanced skills to research, communicate and realise design ideas in an integrated studio environment.
 The unit builds upon the understandings acquired in the unit DFB212 Fashion Design Studio 4 and also provides a launch platform to explore in depth your individual design identity culminating in DFB311 Fashion Design Studio 6.
 The suite of Fashion Design Studio units form the spine of learning for fashion design understandings in the Bachelor of Design Fashion program and include practical skills and knowledge of garment construction and pattern cutting.

 This 24 credit point unit is the capstone Fashion Design Studio experience and aims to provide you with the opportunity to synthesise your prior learning, within university and the workplace, through the production of a final year project that will be outward looking.
 Within this unit you will develop your confidence and ability to work with minimal supervision in preparation for graduation exploring your individual style and target audience.
 During this unit you will complete your final year project and will have the opportunity to apply to present your work in a graduate show or other external event.
+This unit may form part of the Honours component for continuing DE42 Bachelor of Design (Honours) students.

 This unit provides specialist knowledge and skills for the theory and practice of fashion design.
 The suite of Fashion Design Studio units form the spine of learning for fashion design understandings in the Bachelor of Design (Honours) Fashion program.
 This unit is the sixth in a series and builds upon the understandings acquired in the unit DFH501 Fashion Design Studio 5.
 It provides more advanced knowledge of fashion design in order to begin to develop a formative individual design identity.
 It also includes practical skills and knowledge of garment construction and pattern cutting.